JeeveshwaranJ/Peek/README.md

-# 🌟 Peek — macOS Quick Look for Windows
+# 🌟 Peek — Quick Look for Windows

 **Peek** is a lightweight, blazing-fast, and premium desktop utility that brings the magic of macOS-style instant file previews to Windows.